-Andrea Huncar reports on human rights, immigrant and Indigenous issues, youth at-risk, the justice system and extremism.
+Andrea Huncar reports on human rights, immigrant and Indigenous communities, youth at-risk and the justice system.
 Contact her in confidence at firstname.lastname@example.org

 Latest from Andrea Huncar

 'We're in a war against crime': Northern Alberta hamlet pleads for help

 Conklin business owners say they're being forced to take the law into their own hands to deal with escalating property crime and it could end in tragedy.

 'The lives he's touched': Legal Aid lays off long-time youth advocate

 Critics question lay off of Mark Cherrington who worked as a youth advocate with Legal Aid for 25 years.

 Arrest warrant issued for witness in Edmonton constable's disciplinary hearing

 A key witness involved in a police disciplinary hearing is now the subject of an arrest warrant after she failed to show up for her own court date.

 Conklin man found dead in smouldering trailer recalled as talented musician, bingo caller